marcelomogrovejo/todo-swiftui/README.md

 If you notice any errors or areas of improvement in the documentation, feel free to submit a pull request with your changes.

 * Providing feedback:<br>
-If you have any feedback or suggestions for the ToDoMVP project, please let us know by creating a new issue or by sending an email to the project maintainer.
+If you have any feedback or suggestions for the ToDoSwiftUI project, please let us know by creating a new issue or by sending an email to the project maintainer.